martin-chobanyan/domain-adaptation/domain-confusion/README.md

 and the domain confusion loss forces the source and target distributions to have closer features spaces (while not hindering their ability to discriminate with respect to the labels)

-### To Do:
-- add documentation

 ### Things that have been changed:
+- The optimizer and learning rate were not specified in the paper (here we use SGD with base lr=1e-5, momentum=0.9)
 - For the adaption layer width search, each model is trained for 30 epochs.

+### To Do:
-- Only unsupervised domain adaptation is performed on the Office dataset
+- Implement semi-supervised domain adaptation as well